cap-js/docs/get-started/in-a-nutshell.md

 <div class="impl java">

 As soon as you save your CDS file, the still running `mvn cds:watch` command reacts immediately with a CDS compilation and reload of the CAP Java application.
-The embedded database of the started application will reflect the schema defined in your CDS file. {.impl .java}
+The embedded database of the started application will reflect the schema defined in your CDS file.

 </div>